Cruise from Stockholm – the essential guide

 Always get a receipt at the end of the journey.
 On the receipt, you will have the taxi company’s name and number, so if you forget something in the taxi, you can call them.

-If you are more than four passengers sharing, then speak to the taxi official who can help you get a larger vehicle.
+If you are more than four passengers sharing, speak to the taxi official who can help you get a larger vehicle.

 Where to stay in Stockholm